Body Condition Scoring System Keeps Equine Professionals On The Same Page

 Amy Johnson

-Amy Johnson has been at American Farriers Journal for 17 years.
-She serves as an assistant editor and production manager for AFJ.
+Amy Johnson joined Lessiter Media in July of 2006 and currently serves as the Media Sales Representative.
+She previously served as an assistant editor and production manager for American Farriers Journal.
 A native of Wisconsin, she has written for numerous newspapers and magazines.

 Top Articles